Twin Earth thought experiment: The thought experiment

-Putnam's original formulation of the experiment was this:

-We begin by supposing that elsewhere in the universe there is a planet exactly like Earth in virtually all aspects, which we refer to as "Twin Earth".
-(We should also suppose that the relevant surroundings are exactly the same as for Earth; it revolves around a star that appears to be exactly like our sun, and so on).
+Putnam's original formulation of the experiment was this: Elsewhere in the universe there is a planet exactly like Earth in virtually all aspects, which can be referred to as "Twin Earth".
+The relevant surroundings are exactly the same as for Earth; it revolves around a star that appears to be exactly like the Sun, and so on.
 On Twin Earth, there is a Twin equivalent of every person and thing here on Earth.
 The one difference between the two planets is that there is no water on Twin Earth.
-In its place there is a liquid that is superficially identical, but is chemically different, being composed not of H2O, but rather of some more complicated formula which we abbreviate as "XYZ".
+In its place there is a liquid that is superficially identical, but is chemically different, being composed not of H2O, but rather of some more complicated formula which can be abbreviated as "XYZ".
 The Twin Earthlings who refer to their language as "English" call XYZ "water".
-Finally, we set the date of our thought experiment to be several centuries ago, when the residents of Earth and Twin Earth would have no means of knowing that the liquids they called "water" were H2O and XYZ respectively.
+Finally, the date of the thought experiment is several centuries ago, when the residents of Earth and Twin Earth would have no means of knowing that the liquids they called "water" were H2O and XYZ respectively.
 The experience of people on Earth with water and that of those on Twin Earth with XYZ would be identical.